XBigTK13X/Aigilas/README.md

 * Reactive skill system (similar to combos)
 * Procedurally generated dungeons and enemies means the game is never the same twice.
 * Support for couch co-op and LAN multiplayer with up to four players
-* Built on top of the SimplePathXna library, XNA, and Lidgren
+* Built on top of libgdx

 ## How to Play the Game##
 Please refer to <https://github.com/XBigTK13X/Aigilas/wiki/Instruction-Manual>